Rebekacompetent445/fingers/fingers-protocol-draft.md

 These rules also apply to malformed, unsupported, or unsuccessful requests.

-Since the protocol has no error format and all responses are plaintext, how the daemon handles them is beyond the scope of this specification.
+Since the protocol has no error format and all responses are plaintext, how the server handles them is beyond the scope of this specification.

 A server may: